 - International Who’s Who Briefing for International Trade and Customs, selected him as a leading globally recognized lawyer in his field.
 Was selected in its inaugural survey as one of five Canadian lawyers and described by his international peers as “outstanding.”

-- International Who’s Who of Trade and Customs Lawyers, has consistently ranked him for the past 21 years as a foremost expert in his field each year since its inaugural survey in 1998.
+- International Who’s Who of Trade and Customs Lawyers, has consistently ranked him for the past 21 years as a foremost lawyer in his field each year since its inaugural survey in 1998.

-- International Who’s Who of Business Lawyers, has ranked him every year as a leading expert in his practice area since its inaugural survey in 2002.
+- International Who’s Who of Business Lawyers, has ranked him every year as a leading lawyer in his practice area since its inaugural survey in 2002.

 - Lexpert-Thomson Guide to the Leading 100 Cross-Border Litigators in Canada, in its inaugural survey selected him along with only six other leading international trade litigation lawyers, and as one of only two lawyers in his field from Toronto.